ElleryQu/OpenMizar/README.md

 Mizar is a secure computation protocol designed for three-party outsourced computing.
 By improving the sign-bit extraction protocol and introducing parallel computing acceleration, it delivers high-performance secure inference capabilities for neural networks.
 For detailed information on the relevant protocols and implementation specifics, please refer to the paper Mizar: Boosting Secure Three-Party Deep Learning with Co-Designed Sign-Bit Extraction and GPU Acceleration.

-This repository built upon [Piranha](https://github.com/ucbrise/piranha) provides a prototype implementation of Mizar, intended solely for experimental testing purposes and SHOULD NOT be used in production environments.
+This repository is built upon [Piranha](https://github.com/ucbrise/piranha), which provides a prototype implementation of Mizar, intended solely for experimental testing purposes and SHOULD NOT be used in production environments.

-The paper is available on Eprint [Mizar](https://eprint.iacr.org/2025/1063)
+The paper is available on Eprint [Mizar](https://eprint.iacr.org/2025/1063).

 ## Build & Run